*NEW* Pay Quarterly or Annual Premiums Electronically!

 Medical Insurance Options:

-Lewis & Clark offers our retirees the choice of three retiree medical coverage options.
+Lewis & Clark offers our retirees the choice of two retiree Medicare Advantage coverage options.
+Please see the below for details on both plan options.

-- 2018 Regence BlueCross BlueShield of Oregon - Classic Plan
+- 2022 Regence BlueCross BlueShield of Oregon - MedAdvantage Plan

-- 2018 Regence BlueCross BlueShield of Oregon - Enhanced Plan
+- 2023 Regence BlueCross BlueShield of Oregon - MedAdvantage Plan

 You must complete your enrollment materials within 30 days following your date of retirement.
 Your retiree medical insurance will begin the first of the month after becoming eligible.